-- 35.34.
-Any partyParty offering information and Documents in a Proceeding, whether provided in oral or written form, shall have the burden of introducing sufficient and appropriate information to support its position on the balance of probabilities. - 36.35.
+- 34. Any party offering information and Documents in a Proceeding, whether provided in oral or written form, shall have the burden of introducing sufficient and appropriate information to support its position on the balance of probabilities. - 35.
 If there is conflicting evidence, the Board will weigh the evidence provided and will identify the evidence preferred by the Board, and the rationale for the Board's preference.

-Relevance, Materiality and Weight of Information
+Relevance and Weight of Information

-- 37.36.
-In conducting any Proceeding, the NIRB shall determine the relevance and weight to be given to any information and Documents provided to it or obtained by it.
-There is no presumption that scientific information, Inuit Qaujimajatuqangit, Community Knowledge or Traditional Knowledge Indigenous Knowledge should be accorded greater or lesser weight based solely on the fact that the information is, respectively, scientific information, Inuit Qaujimajatuqangit, Community Knowledge or Traditional Knowledge Indigenous Knowledge. - 38.37.
-If a partyParty wishes to have the technical, scientific, ecological, cultural, Inuit QaujimaningitInuit Qaujimajatuqangit, Community Knowledge, or Traditional Knowledge Indigenous Knowledge or community knowledge expertise expertise and/or experience of a witness considered to constitute "expert" information, the Board requires the partyParty to file a summary of the background of that witness, including qualifications, relevant education and/or experience with the Board.
-This background statement about the witness must be filed with the Board as either an attachment to relevant written submissions or, if filed in support of the witness appearing at a Public Hearing, the background statement about the witness must be filed with the Board at least 15 days prior to the commencement of the Public Hearing.
+- 36. In conducting any Proceeding the NIRB shall determine the relevance and weight to be given to any information and Documents provided to it or obtained by it.
+There is no presumption that scientific information, Inuit Qaujimaningit or Traditional Knowledge should be accorded greater or lesser weight based solely on the fact that the information is, respectively, scientific information, Inuit Qaujimaningit or Traditional Knowledge. - 37.
+If a party wishes to have the technical, scientific, ecological, cultural, Inuit Qaujimaningit, Traditional Knowledge or community knowledge expertise of a witness considered to constitute "expert" information, the Board requires the party to file a summary of the background of that witness, including qualifications, relevant education and/or experience with the Board as an attachment to relevant written submissions or, if

+- appearing at a Public Hearing, the background statement about the witness must be filed with the Board at least 15 days prior to the commencement of the Public Hearing. - 38.
+Notwithstanding compliance with Rule 37, the Board may direct parties to take additional steps to formally qualify expert witnesses at a Public Hearing. - 39.
+Rules 37 and 38 do not apply to Elders.